 Andra is known for applying creative and pragmatic thinking to improve the manufacturing sector in the United States in order to drive economic and workforce growth.
 President Barack Obama, during his 2014 State of the Union Address, acknowledged Andra by name for creating hundreds of manufacturing jobs in Detroit with the first plant opening in the city in decades.
 She served as a member of the U.S. Manufacturing Council, a private sector panel that regularly advises and proposes solutions to the U.S. Commerce Secretary.

-The University of Michigan Ann Arbor alumna was inducted into the Michigan Women’s Hall of Fame in 2014 for innovative job creation and manufacturing ingenuity, and the Michigan Business Women Hall of Fame and Michigan Minority Business Hall of Fame in 2017.
+In recognition to her instrumental involvement in rebuilding Detroit, she was inducted into the Michigan Women’s Hall of Fame for innovative job creation and manufacturing ingenuity as well as the Michigan Businesswomen Hall of Fame and Michigan Minority Business Hall of Fame.

 Currently, she serves on the board of directors of Terex Corporation, Women Presidents’ Organization, Michigan Minority Supplier Development Council, Business Leaders for Michigan, Detroit Economic Club, Detroit Workforce Board, and the Downtown Detroit Partnership.

 Active in philanthropic organizations, she is also on the board of directors for the Boys and Girls Clubs of America and the United Way of Southeast Michigan.
 Her newest focus is finding clean, sustainable water solutions around the globe.